July 14, 2014

 The company has teamed up with around 300 operators and 92,000 developers globally, providing carrier-billing services in over 180 countries.
 It also provides SDKs, APIs and plug-ins for cross-platform integration of carrier billing as a payment option.
 There have been numerous developments by Fortumo in the field of carrier billing:

-In February 2013, Fortumo raised $10 million from Intel Capital and Greycroft Partners, which has enabled it to make a foray into emerging markets with carrier billing.
+In February 2013, Fortumo raised $10 million from Intel Capital and Greycroft Partners, which has enabled it to make a foray into emerging markets

 The San Francisco-based global mobile payments company provides carrier billing on its platform.
 The platform supports any charge on any device – offline, online, mobile, desktop, console or smart TV – whether it’s one-time-only, subscription or top-up.
 Boku’s trademarked 1-Tap authorization allows instant payments through carrier billing.